Why and How We Disclose Payments to Health Care Professionals

 - 2009: Pfizer began collecting physician payment data for public reporting.

-- We include payments to practicing physicians and other health care providers, as well as to principal investigators and institutions for Phase I-IV clinical trials sponsored by Pfizer, begun after July 1, 2009.
+- The payment reports on this website include payments to practicing physicians and other health care providers, as well as to principal investigators and institutions for Phase I-IV clinical trials sponsored by Pfizer, begun after July 1, 2009.

-- We also report payments to major institutions for clinical trials ongoing as of July 1, 2009, and to principal investigators and all other entities for investigator-initiated research.
+- The reports on this website also include payments to major institutions for clinical trials ongoing as of July 1, 2009, and to principal investigators and all other entities for investigator-initiated research.